 Some (honest, unedited) reviews from customers can be found on my Node.js code review page.

 Some examples of modules that I've built in the past:

 Available payment methods include PayPal, Bitcoin, and SEPA transfers.
 Other methods are considered on a case-by-case basis.

-All payments must be upfront deposits, in 10 hour increments - after 10 hours of work, a deposit for the next 10 hours, and so on.
+All payments must be upfront deposits, in 10 hour increments by default - after 10 hours of work, you make a deposit for the next 10 hours, and so on.
 You will receive an invoice for each payment.
 If preferred, larger deposits are possible.